purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

 [`ParentDSL`][Halogen.Component.ParentDSL] is just a name synonym for [`HalogenM`][Halogen.Query.HalogenM], but provided for symmetry with `ComponentHTML` becoming `ParentHTML`.

+As with the `render` function we looked at earlier, the additional `g` and `p` parameters are the query algebra for child components and the slot address type.

 Now we have a child component we can query it during `eval`, using the aptly named [`query`][Halogen.Query.query]:

 ``` purescript